 Use colors that strongly contrast one another to create a stimulating, lively environment.
 You can select similar colors in their dark, vivid hues or select complementary colors.

-Create an Accent Wall.
+How to Paint a Stunning Accent Wall.
 Painting one wall with another color works well with a complementary color scheme because of the potential for contrasting colors.
 This creates a focal point in a room.

 Dark vs. Light